Efficient Principally Stratified Treatment Effect Estimation in Crossover Studies with Absorbent Binary Endpoints: Introduction

 \textbf{Organization of Manuscript.} Section~\ref{sec:prelim} introduces the notation, parameters of the counterfactual distribution, identifiability of these parameters with parameters of the observed data distribution, and the statistical estimation problem.
-Section~\ref{sec:estimation} describes our proposed estimator when the biomarker is discrete.
+Section~\ref{sec:estDisc} describes our proposed estimator when the biomarker is discrete.
 Section~\ref{sec:2p} presents an extension of this estimation scheme to two-phase sampling studies.
 Section~\ref{sec:cont} presents an estimator that can be used when the biomarker is continuous.
 For simplicity, this estimator is presented in a single-phase sampling setup, but the extension to two-phase sampling is straightforward.
 Section~\ref{sec:sim} presents a simulation study.
 Section~\ref{sec:disc} closes with a discussion.

 Appendix~\ref{app:proofs} provides proofs of the results from the main text.
 Appendix~\ref{app:cont} presents theorems and proofs for the validity of the estimator for continuous biomarkers presented in Section~\ref{sec:cont}.
 Appendix~\ref{app:EIF} gives a brief review of the derivation of efficient influence functions, which are used to define our estimators.
 Appendix~\ref{app:twophase} presents a TMLE that can be used when the data was derived from a two-phase sampling design.
+Appendix ~\ref{app:sim} gives additional simulation results.